alajemba-vik/ai-tab-navigator/README.md

 ## For My Fellow Students

 If you're a student who:
-- Has 100+ tabs open right now
+- Has 30+ tabs open right now
 - Promises yourself you'll "organize them later"
 - Loses important research tabs in the sea of YouTube videos or tutorial articles
 - Has separate browser windows for each class/project that somehow all bleed together

 Then this is for you.
 Welcome to the tab-hoarder support group.
-We don't close tabs here, we just look for ways to find them faster. 😎
+We don't close tabs here, we just look for ways to find them. 😎

 ---